-- absorption by the material through which light travels - scattering of light out of the fiber core by imperfections in the fiber - $\bullet \hspace{0.4cm}$ leakage of light from the core caused by environmental factors such as moisture
+- absorption by the material through which light travels - scattering of light out of the fiber core by imperfections in the fiber - light leakage from core caused by external environmental factors such as moisture, chemicals and salt

 Fiber attenuation is measured by comparing output power with input power.
 Attenuation of a fiber is most often described in decibels (dB).
 The decibel is a logarithmic unit, relating the ratio of output power to input power.
 Loss in decibels is defined as: